 Ordinarily, Owner is responsible for delays the owner causes to the contractor.
-For example, the rights of way in a timely manner and delays the work, the owner can be liable for the contractor's extra costs.
+For example, the owner may be responsible for obtaining rights of way on a project.
+If the owner does not obtain the rights of way in a timely manner and delays the work, the owner can be liable for the contractor's extra costs.